ddsolvation/ddX/README.md

 #### ddLPB:
 [11] Ch.
 Quan, B. Stamm, Y. Maday, A Domain Decomposition Method for the Poisson-Boltzmann Solvation Models, SIAM J. Sci.
 Comput., Vol. 41, No. 2, pp. B320-B350, (2019)

+[12] A. Jha, M. Nottoli, Ch.
+Quan, B. Stamm, Computation of forces arising from the linear Poisson--Boltzmann method in the domain-decomposition paradigm, arXiv 2203.00552 (2022)